AmerMathSoc/texml/README.md

 Instead, it focuses on normalizing the LaTeX markup into a form that can be processed by MathJax.

+## Limitations

+It's important to remember that to date, `texml` has only been used internally at the AMS.
+As a result, only our own `amsart` and `amsbook` document classes are currently well-supported, and priority has been given to packages that we commonly encounter and allow in our production workflow.
+We welcome feedback about what extensions you would like to see.
+Although we cannot promise any support, we will keep this in mind when setting priorities for development.

 ## Installation

 Starting with an Ubuntu 18.04.5 LTS installation: